SafeJuggler1081/My-Mod-List/dark_shadow_monster.md

 # [Dark Shadow Monster](https://www.curseforge.com/minecraft/mc-mods/dark-shadow-monster)
 ## Description
-A mod about potions, it was created and released in 2023.
+Adds a creepy monster to Minecraft - Dark Shadow Monster.
+It was created and released in 2023.